jackgray/spotlight/producers/finance/regsho/README.md

 ## Data Sources
+Reg SHO Threshold lists are reported by the following agencies.
+There should not be overlap between them except potentially in the OTC Markets Group reports, as their exchanges are expected to be overseen and reported on by FINRA

-NYSE/NYSE American
+- NYSE/NYSE American
-Nasdaq
+- Nasdaq
-FINRA
+- FINRA
-Cboe Global Markets (including BZX, BYX, EDGX, and EDGA) OTC Markets Group
+- Cboe Global Markets (including BZX, BYX, EDGX, and EDGA)
+- OTC Markets Group

 This component so far aggregates data from Nasdaq, NYSE, and FINRA.
 It aims to aggregate them all.